 Dr Amy Hardy collaborated with service users, clinicians, inclusive healthcare designers and technologists to design SlowMo therapy.
 It is an enjoyable therapy that supports people to “slow down for a moment”, notice their worries, see the bigger picture, and find the best way forward.
 Spinning bubbles are used to represent thoughts, grey bubbles for fast thoughts and coloured bubbles for slow thoughts.
 People learn ways of slowing down fast worries and growing their helpful, coloured bubbles.

 The findings from the SlowMo clinical trial – a major study being undertaken with NHS service users in London, Oxford and Sussex – is due out later this year.
 The results will determine whether SlowMo reduces paranoia and improves slow thinking.
 If SlowMo’s effectiveness is confirmed by the trial, Professor Garety’s team plans to make it freely available across the NHS.

 Dr Tom Ward, the SlowMo Therapy Lead, said: “Fast thinking is a natural response to what’s happening, which can be helpful when we are in danger and need to react quickly.
 Noticing fast thoughts can help us slow down.”
 The website provides helpful tactics for slowing down Covid-19 stress, including focussing on what can be changed, self-care and how to connect with other people.
 Users can download the slowing down tips and coloured, slow bubbles to add on their helpful thoughts.
-Dr Hardy explains: “Providing personalised mental health support is a significant public health need and accessible, evidence-based stress management should be available to people with psychosis during this difficult time.”
+Dr Hardy explains: “Providing personalised mental health support is a significant public health need and accessible, evidence-based stress management should be available to people during this difficult time.”

 Support during the Covid -19 pandemic